swcarpentry/good-enough-practices-in-scientific-computing/index.md

 those belonging to different papers or other publications should be grouped together.

-If the controller script(s) can automatically regenerate all of the results in a few minutes, the `results` directory should probably not be put under version control.
+There is some question whether the `results` directory should be placed under version control.
-If regeneration is not completely automatic, or takes more than a few minutes, results *should* be archived.
-(A benefit of archiving is that the version control system will then be able to report when results have changed.)
+If we borrow conventions from software development (just as we borrowed version control itself!), the answer is no. But in data analytical projects, there can be benefits to putting results under version control.
+First, it's nice for any collaborator to have immediate access to current processed data, results, figures, etc., without needing to regenerate it all.
+Second, version control facilitates *diffing*, i.e. seeing a file before and after some operation.
+It can be very interesting to use diffs to see the downstream effects of actions like upgrading a piece of software, refactoring a script, or starting with a slightly different dataset.
+If the files involved aren't inconveniently large, it is often a good idea to keep `results` under version control.

 The figure below provides a concrete example of how a simple project might be organized following these rules.
 The `data` directory contains a single CSV file with tabular data on bird counts,